EMPLOYMENT & FINANCES

 • Support Organization

-The Employer sees a legitimate model on the webpage, to trust and understand this opportunity.
-The Employer agrees to a 90-day onramp period, accommodating the Employee’s probation appointments, maybe treatment class schedule, and driver’s license tests—so they can be a solid member of the company after the 90-day onramp.
+On the webpage, the Employer can see a detailed model that spells out the process and the players, which in turn increases trust and understanding in this opportunity.
+The Employer can agree to a 90-day onramp period, accommodating the Employee’s probation appointments, treatment class schedule, and driver’s license tests, allowing the Employee to be a solid member of the company after the initial 90-days.

-Your One Parish One Prisoner Team would be the Support Org role: sponsoring/referring this Employee, brokering the trust, and committing to ongoing reentry support for the Employee the first three months (with all the reentry challenges of appointments, probation, personal struggles that come up).
+Your One Parish One Prisoner Team make up the Support Org: sponsoring/referring this Employee, brokering trust, and committing to ongoing reentry support for the Employee the first three months.

 CHILD SUPPORT

 The solution is relatively easy.
 Child Support only takes half the income if the parent hasn’t set up a plan with them first.
-So you sit down with your reentering friend, call the local Child Support office together (on speakerphone, for moral support, if you want) and they say, “Hi, my name is ___________, I am fresh out of prison and just starting a new job (say where).
+Sit down with your reentering friend and call the local Child Support office together (on speakerphone, for moral support, if you want).
+Your friend can say: “Hi, my name is ___________, I am fresh out of prison and just starting a new job at ____________).
 I’d like to set up a minimum monthly payment plan to be taken out of my checks.
 I’m barely able to pay rent right now, but I’d like to start paying my debt at the smallest amount possible for the next six months, if that’s OK.”
-Oftentimes, the Child Support Enforcement Officer appreciates a father/mother taking initiative, not hiding from the system, and offers a low payment. $50-75/mo taken out of their checks is different than $950/mo!
+The Child Support Enforcement Officer usually appreciates a parent taking initiative, not hiding from the system, and offers a low payment. $50-75/mo taken out of their checks is much different than $950/mo!

+Voila.
 You’re rolling away these stones that keep millions of parents in the underground.
-High five, and go out to lunch again!

 BANK ACCOUNT